 Training the Riptide model proceeds in two main steps, portrayed in Figure 2.
 The first step starts with the high-confidence PSMs, produced as described in Section 3.2.
 Each of the spectra for these positive PSMs is also associated with a randomly generated peptide to create a set of negative PSMs.
-We use these two classes of PSMs (positive and negative) to train a set of 'positive' and 'negative' dynamic Bayesian networks (Fig. 2A).
+We use these two classes of PSMs (positive and negative) to train a set of "positive" and "negative" dynamic Bayesian networks (Figure 2A).
 These trained DBNs are then used to evaluate the test PSMs, yielding for each PSM and each type of DBN a pair of probabilities (positive and negative).
 In addition to the raw probabilities, we also include the ratio between them, which we found helped in discrimination (Section 2.3).
-Thus, each of the original training PSMs is represented as a length three vector, with three scalar values for each kind of DBN in the original Riptide training (Fig. 2B, right).
-These vectors can then be used during testing as input to either an SVM or the Percolator (Section 4).
+Thus, each of the original training PSMs is represented as a length three vector, with three scalar values for each kind of DBN in the original Riptide training (Figure 2B, right).
+These vectors can then used during testing as input to either a support vector machine (SVM) or the Percolator algorithm (17) (Section 4).